ILNumerics/csi/README.md

 # csi
-This projects extends the [https://github.com/dotnet/roslyn/wiki/Interactive-Window](Visual Studio CSharp Interactive REPL) to provide fancy Matlab - like syntax and features.
+This projects extends the [Visual Studio CSharp Interactive REPL](https://github.com/dotnet/roslyn/wiki/Interactive-Window) to provide fancy Matlab - like syntax and features.

 This repository hosts a script for the Visual Studio interactive CSharp console REPL (CSI).
 It provides convenience functions to be used inside the REPL and to simulate a look-and-feel similar to other popular mathematical prototyping systems, namely Matlab[R] and Octave.